* Murdoch says does not want hacking scandal to damage BSkyB

 Murdoch arrived at News International after the phone-hacking had died down but has been criticised for failing to uncover the scale of the wrongdoing.

-Investors and analysts welcomed the move, although they said they had no complaints about Murdoch's conduct at BSkyB.
+Investors and analysts welcomed James Murdoch's resignation, although they said they had no complaints about Murdoch's conduct at BSkyB.
 Shares in BSkyB were largely unaffected, closing down 0.8 percent and broadly in line with the FTSE 100 Index.

-"He's stepped aside to ensure that his personal issues are no longer issues that could affect BSkyBm," said Cato Stonex, partner at Taube, Hodson and Stonex, a top 15 Sky investor.
+"He's stepped aside to ensure that his personal issues are no longer issues that could affect BSkyB," said Cato Stonex, partner at Taube, Hodson and Stonex, a top 15 Sky investor.

 "I have said before that if he was no longer considered to be a fit and proper person, then he could no longer be a director.
 This is a sort of halfway house.
 It is a pity but I can understand why he has done it."